Junior Book Club

 Book club for kids!

-Gather your friends together, use the lists provided to chose a book, read, get together again and discuss… just like the grown ups!
+Gather your friends together, use the lists provided to choose a book, read, get together again and discuss… just like the grown ups!

 Use the Contact Us form at the top of the page to reach out to your local library if you have questions.